-Each year, Security magazine honors top security executives who positively affect the security industry, their organization, their colleagues and their peers.
+Each year, Security magazine honors top security executives who positively impact the security industry, their organization, their colleagues and their peers.
 They change the security landscape for the better.
-They are nominated by their colleagues and associates, and they are chosen based upon their leadership qualities and the overall positive impact that their security projects, programs or departments have on their shareholders, organizations, colleagues and the general public.
+They are nominated by their colleagues and associates, and they are chosen based upon their leadership qualities and the overall positive impact that their security projects, programs or departments have on their shareholders, organizations, colleagues and general public.

 Meet Miki Calero, CSO for the city of Columbus, Ohio.
 As the city’s top security executive, he establishes and leads the enterprise security risk management program for the 15th largest city in the nation.
 Calero is also one of Securitymagazine’s 2012 Most Influential Security Executives, featured in this issue.

 It turned out be the largest theft of prescription drugs in United States history, as described by the authorities, and it was intricately orchestrated and meticulously executed.
 The late-night operation lasted five hours, with the thieves descending into an Eli Lilly warehouse in Enfield, Conn., cutting a hole in the roof of the warehouse and lowering themselves with ropes after compromising the alarm system.
 Over the next five hours, they used a forklift inside the warehouse to load the drugs into a tractor-trailer and made off with approximately $80 million worth of prescription drugs, which were loaded into a truck and eventually driven to Florida.